 = US$ 7500.

-However, suppose the same company makes a fresh fixed investment in new plant and machinery for increasing production.
-Two of its major fixed costs will go up- salaries for supervisory staff of those machineries as well as quality maintenance staff, and depreciation charges.
+However, suppose the same company makes a fresh fixed investment in a new plant and machinery for increasing production.
+Two of its major fixed costs will go up salaries for a supervisory staff of those machineries and quality maintenance staff and depreciation charges.
 This will result in the gross margin numbers going down.
-Therefore, a company with high fixed costs that are direct in nature, will have lower gross margin levels.
+Therefore, a company with high fixed costs that are direct in nature will have lower gross margin levels.

 High Variable Cost

-Similarly, a high level of variable costs such as commissions to salespersons and distribution costs will result in a lower contribution margin.
-These expenditures will have no effect on the calculation of gross margins.
+Similarly, a high level of variable costs such as commissions to salespersons and distribution costs will lower contribution margins.
+These expenditures will not affect the calculation of gross margins.

-The concept of gross margin is important for a company in case its revenue figures are adequate but still, the gross margins are low.
+The concept of gross margin is important for a company if its revenue figures are adequate, but the gross margins are still low.
 Low gross margin levels alert the company to check the pricing of its product or service as they may need an upward revision.
-Also, it may also be a signal to curb and control the direct expenditure levels and check the material purchase price.
+Also, it may be a signal to curb and control the direct expenditure levels and check the material purchase price.